PieLabs/pie-docs/using/defining-questions.md

 To define an Assessment Item a user (or authoring system) creates a JSON and HTML file:

-- **config.json** - Contains the definition and configuration for the PIEs used in the item.
+- **config.json** - Contains the definition and configuration data for the PIEs used in the item.
-- **index.html** - Contains the PIE Custom Element declarations, and may position them within other html.
+- **index.html** - Contains the Custom Element declarations within html markup.

 These files are placed in a directory structure which may also contain any assets that the PIE needs at runtime such as images or media.